barbarer/py4e-int/_sources/01-intro/01-whatIsAProgram.rst

 Python on their computer.
 So neither of us are talking *to Python*, instead we are communicating with each other *through* Python.

-.. fillintheblank:: intro-what-fitb-program
-  :practice: T

-  A(n) _______ is a sequence of statements that have been crafted to do something.

-  - :[Pp]rogram: Correct!
-A program is a sequence of statements that have been crafted to do something.
-    :[Cc]omputer: Not quite.
-    :.*: Try again.

-.. mchoice:: intro-what-mc-words
-  :answer_a: programmer
-  :answer_b: user
-  :correct: b
-  :feedback_a: Try again.
-Are you writing the program or using it?
-  :feedback_b: Correct!
-The program has already been written and you are using it - making you the user.

-  In the program *words.py* are you the programmer or the user?

 .. shortanswer:: intro-what-sa-program